SFNet: Faster and Accurate Semantic Segmentation via Semantic Flow: Related Work

-\textbf{Vision Transformer based Semantic Segmentation.} Recently, transformer based approaches~\cite{VIT,liu2021swin,SETR,yuan2021polyphonicformer} replace the CNN backbone with vision transformer and achieve stronger and more robust results.
+\textbf{Vision Transformer based Semantic Segmentation.} Recently, transformer-based approaches~\cite{VIT,liu2021swin,SETR,yuan2021polyphonicformer} replace the CNN backbones with vision transformers and achieve more robust results.
 Several works~\cite{SETR,liu2021swin,xie2021segformer,Segmenter} show that the vision transformer backbone leads to better results on long-tailed datasets due to the better feature representation and stronger pre-training on ImageNet classification.
-SETR~\cite{SETR} replaces the pixel level modeling with token based modeling, while Segformer~\cite{xie2021segformer} proposes a new efficient backbone for segmentation.
-Moreover, several works~\cite{wang2020maxDeeplab,cheng2021maskformer,zhang2021knet} adopt Detection Transformer (DETR)~\cite{detr} to treat per-pixel prediction as per-mask prediction.
+SETR~\cite{SETR} replaces the pixel level modeling with token-based modeling, while Segformer~\cite{xie2021segformer} proposes a new efficient backbone for segmentation.
+Moreover, several works~\cite{wang2020maxDeeplab,cheng2021maskformer,zhang2021knet} adopt Detection Transformer (DETR)~\cite{detr} to treat per-pixel prediction as a per-mask prediction.
 In particular, Maskformer~\cite{cheng2021maskformer} treats the pixel-level dense prediction as a set prediction problem.
-However, all of these works still can not perform inference in real time due to the huge computation cost.
+However, all of these works still can not perform inference in real-time due to the huge computation cost.